• Home

 Step 6: Repeat steps 3-5

-For full coverage, you’ll definitely want to apply at least five coats of paint, spritzing with the water and vinegar each time.
+For full coverage, you’ll definitely want to apply at least five coats of paint, spritzing with water and vinegar each time.

 As you’ll see in my video tutorial, I did end up painting the outside of the vase as well.
 (I get impatient sometimes!)